YannickDetrois/YannickDetrois/README.md

 <h3 align="center">I am a MSc student in Computational Science and Engineering at EPFL trying to get machines to learn exciting and useful things, like forecasting, writing or simulating.
 I also enjoy analysing data to better understand our world! </h3>

+Have a look at some of my (public) projects:
+- The top-10 EPFL Applied Data Analysis course project: /[LinkedIn Profile](https://yannickdetrois.github.io/epfl-ada-datastory)

 <div align="left">
 <details>
   <summary><b>🚀 Tech Stack</b></summary>